A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties

-\begin{cor} The map $\bar{\pi}_{HT}^\circ:\Igs\rightarrow \Bun_G$ is separated, representable in spatial diamonds and of finite dim. trg.(see \cite[21.7]{Sch18} for the definition of the latter.) \end{cor} \begin{proof} Representability can be checked by pulling back to $\Gr_{G,\mu}$, c.f. \cite[13.4, 10.11]{Sch18}, where $\pi_{HT}^\circ$ is representable in spatial diamonds.
-For the claim on finite transcendental dimension, it suffices to check on geometric points of $\Bun_G$ in the image of $\Igs$, which lifts to $\Gr_{G,\mu}$.
-But each fiber of $\pi_{HT}^\circ$ has finite dim. trg., since up to a canonical compactification, it agrees with an Igusa variety c.f.\ref{HTfiber} later, which is the diamond attached to some perfect scheme with finite dimension over the base field. \end{proof}
+\begin{cor} The map $\bar{\pi}_{HT}^\circ$ is separated, representable in spatial diamonds and of finite dim. trg., as defined in \cite[Definition 21.7]{Sch18}. \end{cor} \begin{proof} Representability can be checked after basechange to $\Gr_{G,\mu}$, \cite[Proposition 13.4, 10.11]{Sch18}, where $\pi_{HT}^\circ$ is representable in spatial diamonds.
+For the claim on finite transcendental dimension, it suffices to check on geometric points of $\Bun_G$ in the image of $\Igs$.
+Lifting to $\Gr_{G,\mu}$, each fiber of $\pi_{HT}^\circ$ has finite dim.trg., since up to a canonical compactification, it agrees with an Igusa variety, see Theorem \ref{HTfiber}, the diamond attached to some perfect scheme with finite dimension over the base field. \end{proof}